gddaredevil/100redteamprojects/project 13/README.md

 **Project 11, project 12 and project 13** are integrated into this project.
 This tool uses ICMP packet to detect TTL of the packet sent by the target.

-*Filtered ports can;t be identified with this port scanner*
+*Filtered ports can't be identified with this port scanner*